genomicsITER/monkeypox/README.md

 <a name="Contributing.
 Contact us"></a>
 ## Contributing.
 Contact us ##

 > Want to share your relevant links?
-Place a Direct Message to @resocios or @adrmunozb on Twitter (see below).
+Place a Direct Message to @labcflores, @adrmunozb or @resocios on Twitter (see below).

  <p align="left">
   <a href="https://www.iter.es/areas/area-genomica/" title="Contact us at the Genomics Division of the Institute of Technology and Renewable Energy (ITER), Tenerife, Canary Islands, Spain">